juancumbeq/platzi-react-fundamentals/README.md

 export { CompleteIcon };
 ```

-As we can see in the previous snipet there are another component called TodoIcon, this component imports the svg files as components and based on what receives as a prop returns a check icon or a delete icon:
+As we can see in the previous snippet, there is another component called TodoIcon.
+This component imports the SVG files as components and, based on the props it receives, returns either a check icon or a delete icon.

 ```javascript
 import { ReactComponent as CheckSVG } from '../resources/check.svg';